Jeunese/jeunese.github.io/docs/voice-and-tone.md

 Rather than attempting to reconcile the differences in opinion about the precise nature of voice and tone in writing, this documentation refers to them as a single concept: **tone of voice**.

+## Formality, professionalism, and user-friendliness

+For both documentation and in-product content, information developers must strike a balance between user-friendliness and professionalism, achieved in part by following the appropriate **tone of voice** guidelines.

+Professional isn't the same as formal.
+You can write clearly and simply, and thus write less formally, without losing the credibility needed for technical documentation and in-product guidance.
+The aim is to be neutral and objective, whilst also being accessible and friendly.

+Formality in writing is a spectrum.
+Scientific and academic papers typically use third person and tend to avoid contractions, making them more formal and impersonal than you can expect from good documentation.

+In product documentation and UX writing, it's more important to avoid fatigue and frustration; we want the text to be as direct and understandable as possible for helping the reader get the job done.
+We thus aim to write in plain English, short sentences, and a conversational style, whilst also maintaining a level of professionalism and authority.
+This expectation is set with **tone of voice guidelines**

 ## Tone of voice guidelines

 The sections below provide guidelines for the proposed tone of voice for both product documentation and UI content.
 Tone of voice is based on the purpose of content and the intended audiences.
 The high-level goals for tone of voice include: